LVG77/typer-app/README.md

 build-backend = "setuptools.build_meta"
 ```

-The only reason you needed to use `uv sync` here was to specify that `--extra test` to get the test dependencies installed as well.

-As an aside, the following would have worked instead:
+As an alternative to using `uv sync ...`, you can use use uv run directly like this:
 ```bash
 uv run --extra test pytest
 ```
-You only need to pass that `--extra test` option the first time you ran `uv run` - on subsequent runs the test dependencies would already be installed.
+The `--extra test` option need to be passed only the first time you ran `uv run`.
+On subsequent runs the test dependencies would already be installed.

 Now you can open the `my_new_tool/cli.py` file and start adding Typer [arguments, options,commands and groups](https://typer.tiangolo.com/tutorial/arguments/).